-A leak checker identifies two classes of IP addresses; public IP and local IP.
+A WebRTC leak checker identifies two classes of IP addresses: public IP and local IP.
 Public IP addresses are quite specific and form part of your identity on the internet.
 Hence, when you’re using a VPN, the sites detect the public IP addresses instead of yours.
-However, the WebRTC is able to see your real public IP.
-If you run a WebRTC test only to see a public IP in the results, then you may be experiencing an IP address leak.
+However, the WebRTC is able to see your real IP.
+If you run a WebRTC leak test only to see a public IP in the results, then you may be experiencing an IP address leak.

 What is WebRTC?